 You should also employ the fundamentals of artificial intelligence and use tools like Seg, Automizy, or Google’s Cloud Prediction API to build more personalized emails.
 MailChimp allows you to use personalization tools, send time optimization systems, and A/B testing tools to optimize the email marketing process.

 7. Make Your Emails Visually Appealing

 Interactive elements add a dash of oomph to your emails and increase the likelihood of getting more click-throughs, eventually generating more conversions.
 It becomes even more important for occasion-based email marketing and holiday emails.

-Consider adding rich media like relevant imagery, GIFs, cinemagraphs, and videos in your emails.
+Consider adding rich media like relevant imagery, GIFs, cinemographs, and videos in your emails.

-Boden sends out an interesting GIF in their email to promote 20% off discount offer.
+Boden sends out an interesting GIF in their email to promote a 20% discount offer.

 The most important parameter influencing click-through rate is the CTA.
-Place the CTA such that it is easily noticeable for the recipient.
-Think of your mobile users while designing the CTA and make it easily tappable on small screen devices.
-Choose the color and copy so that the user gets tempted to click-through and visit the landing page or website for more information about the offer highlighted in the email.
-Use first person copy in the CTAs rather than the second person narrative.
+Place the CTA such that it is easily noticeable to the recipient.
+Think of your mobile users while designing the CTA and make it easily tappable on small-screen devices.
+Choose the color and copy so that the user gets tempted to click through and visit the landing page or website for more information about the offer highlighted in the email.
+Use first-person copy in the CTAs rather than the second-person narrative.
 For example: “Download my free copy” works better than “Download your free copy.”

-Travelocity does a good job at crafting ideal CTAs that are in line with the best practices.
+Travelocity does a good job of crafting ideal CTAs that are in line with the best practices.